Getting Started: Organizers

 RSVPs and waitlists

 Players RSVP to tell you if they’re going.
-If the event is full, they can join the waitlist, and if anyone drops, the waitlist will be processed.
+If the event is full, they can join the waitlist, and openings can be offered one-by-one or to everyone at once depending on your setup.

 Event RSVPs